sassoftware/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 # SAS 9.4 (remote - SSH) Connection Profile

 For a secure connection to SAS 9.4 (remote - SSH) server, a public / private SSH key pair is required.
+There are two ways to proviate a Private Key:

-The socket defined in the environment variable `SSH_AUTH_SOCK` is used to communicate with ssh-agent to authenticate the SSH session.
+1. (Preferred) The socket defined in the environment variable `SSH_AUTH_SOCK` is used to communicate with ssh-agent to authenticate the SSH session.
 The private key must be registered with the ssh-agent.
 The steps for configuring SSH follow.
+1. (Non-Preferred) When creating an SSH profile, you will be asked for an identityFile.
+This is the full path to a private key.
+Note that this private key must be created without a passphrase protecting it (hence, this is the non-preferred path)

 ## Profile Anatomy